Canop/bacon/website/docs/index.md

 ![test](img/test.png)

+While in bacon, you can see Clippy warnings by hitting the <kbd>c</kbd> key.
+And you get back to your previous job with <kbd>esc</kbd>

+You may also open the `cargo doc` in your browser with the <kbd>d</kbd> key.

 You can configure and launch the jobs of your choice: tests, specific target compilations, examples, etc. and look at the results while you code.

-You may also open the `cargo doc` in your browser with the <kbd>d</kbd> key.

 Run `bacon --help` to see all launch arguments, and read the [cookbook](cookbook).